AdaptOR2021/AdaptOR2021.github.io/_pages/datasetinfo.md

 The number of frames per simulation/patient in the training data set are not equal, but are on the same scale.
 We balanced the number of frames per patient in the test data.
 Therefore, each patient in the test set has a similar influence on the final score.

 ### <a id="Labeling" class="uncolored_link">Labeling</a>

+Annotating the frames is not trivial due to the thin nature of these sutures, heavy occlusions by instruments, self-occlussions, color changes on the sutures (they turn red during the surgery) and blood in the scene.
 The ground truth was produced by two students with basic knowledge of the surgical steps.
 They both followed a pre-defined labeling strategy and used the software „[label me](https://github.com/wkentaro/labelme)“.
-Training set: Annotations by student2 were additionally checked by student1 and vice versa.
+Training set: Annotations were additionally checked by two other experts and unclear cases where discussed until a consenus could be reached.
-Test set: Annotations were made by both students independently and the mean was computed to determine the final landmark position.
+Test set: Annotations were made by student1 and student2 independently and the mean was computed to determine the final landmark position.
+Annotations were additionally checked by two other experts and unclear cases where discussed until a consenus could be reached.

-The annotation was conducted in temporal order.
+The annotation was conducted in temporal order on the stereo images.
 More information about the labeling strategy can be found <a href="/assets/files/Labeln_ENG-v1.pdf">here</a>.